hylang/hy/docs/language/core.rst

 Usage: ``(interpose item seq)``

-Return an iterable of the elements of the sequence separated by the item.
+Returns an iterable of the elements of the sequence separated by the item.

 .. code-block:: hy